Victor8411/People_Counter/README.md

 ## 🧪 Grafana Query to Display People Count

+Go to dashboards for creating a new one.
+Add new visualisation with the data source created.
-When creating a new panel:
+Creating a new panel:

 ```flux
 from(bucket: "admin")